benjaminnNgo/ScalingTGNs/README.md

 - Libraries listed in `installed_packages.txt`

 # Results reproduce
-To train a single or multi-network model, download datasets from [here](#).
+To train a single or multi-network model, download datasets from [here](https://zenodo.org/records/15364297).

-Link has been removed for the purpose of anonymizing the authors.
+[//]: # (Link has been removed for the purpose of anonymizing the authors. )

 - All label files need to be placed in the directory `data/input/raw/labels/ `
 - All edge list files need to be placed in the directory `data/input/raw/edgelists/ `